Taboo

 Five months of quiet grief.

-Ever since that one misunderstanding we never truly fixed, the distance quietly grew.
-It felt like everything changed overnight, and I wasn’t sure where I fit in anymore.
+Ever since that one misunderstanding, the distance quietly grew.
+It felt like everything changed overnight, and I wasn’t sure if I truly belonged anywhere anymore.

-The truth is, she’s one of the most important people in my life.
-As a friend.
-As a person.
-Maybe more than I ever was in hers.
-I’ll never really know.
-I always showed up for her, and I’d still do it without a second thought.
+The truth is, she’s one of the most important people in my life, both as a friend and as a person.
+Her friendship gave my life a kind of meaning I thought I’d lost.
+I always showed up for her, and I still would, without a second thought.

 I don’t understand why falling for a friend is treated like a crime.
 Like a taboo.
-Maybe people prefer simpler labels, because the blurred line between friendship and love unsettles them.
+Maybe people keep them separate because the blurred line between friendship and love unsettles them.
+But for me, the two always overlapped.

 Friends tell me to move on, to let go of the feelings, the sadness.
-But they don’t understand how much she still means to me, how deeply her silence hurts, or how calling it a “crush” dismisses what I really feel.
+But they don’t understand how much she still means to me, how deeply her silence hurts, or how calling it a “crush” makes a joke out of everything I truly felt.

-She knew me better than most.
-So I held on to a quiet hope that she might sense I was still hurting, but maybe she was too caught up in her own struggles to see how hard I was trying to make things right.
+She knows me better than most.
+I told her things I never even shared with my closest friends.
+I held on to a quiet hope that she might sense how much I was hurting, but she had her own struggles, and I never found a reason to hold it against her.

 I don’t open up easily because I fear people won’t understand the depth of my feelings.
-It took nearly a decade to let someone in.
-And even then, everything still fell apart.
+Lately, I’ve started to wonder if anyone ever will.

 Comments are closed.